swatidantu/robocomp-blog-web/gsoc/2020/ideas/index.md

 Python, Any Computer vision and NLU library e.g. Pytorch, TensorFlow, Qt, C++.

+### 22\.
+Integration of an emotion recognition component in RoboComp
+**Mentors**
+Diego R. Faria, Daniel Rodriguez

+**Brief description**
+Advances in social robotics and the development of new technologies are allowing the introduction of assistant and service robots in our daily lives.
+To create such applications, a robot should be able to coexist and co-operate with the human presence in a friendly way.
+For this to happen, a number of issues need to be solved, including modelling and recognition of emotions in order to establish an affective loop between users and robots, aiming at a proper communication through Human-Robot Interaction (HRI).
+Emotion perception is a topic pursued by different fields such as psychology, computer science and engineering, including advanced robotics.
+A robot can be endowed with the ability to analyse verbal and non-verbal behavioural cues displayed by the user to infer the underlying emotions.
+In this slot, we will design an emotion recognition system for human-robot interaction towards establishing an affective loop between humans and robots.
+The challenge will be focused on machine learning techniques to autonomously select robust models for real-time emotion recognition.
+The implemented algorithm will be integrated into RoboComp as part of an HRI framework that can be linked to action/activity recognition, or any other robot communication abilities within different scenarios.

+**Needed skills**
+Python, DLib, user-level machine learning libraries

 ## Complete list of Mentors:

 ### Pablo Bustos